FrancisCrickInstitute/network_invsync/README.md

 │   ├── slack_network_auto.json[3]
 │   ├── ise_ers.json[4]
 ```
-- Expectation is there is a config.yaml in the working directory [1].
-This is used by NORNIR to build a list of hosts given a -y CLI argument.
-It references the .yaml files in network_inventory [2] folder and also defines the number of concurrent connections.
+- Expectation is there is a *config.yaml* in the working directory [1].
+This is used by NORNIR to build a list of hosts given a *-y* CLI argument.
+It references the .yaml files in *network_inventory* [2] folder and also defines the number of concurrent connections.

-- Where the -s (Post-to-Slack) CLI argument is passed, expectation is there is a slack_network_auto.json [3] file in network_config folder.
-This defines the OAUTH token and CHANNEL required to post to Slack.
+- Where the *-s* (Post-to-Slack) CLI argument is passed, expectation is there is a *slack_network_auto.json* [3] file in *network_config* folder.
+This defines the OAUTH token and CHANNEL required to post to your Slack environment.

 ```
 {